 Council may include provisions to deal with extraordinary events.

 New incentives for ENO.
 The program would include financial incentives to reward Entergy for success toward specified goals.
-Amounts would be earned above the authorized revenue as adjusted.
+Bonus amounts would be earned above the authorized revenue as adjusted.

-For progress to goals for ENO-operated efficiency programs, the council will define incentives.
+For progress to goals for ENO-operated efficiency programs, the Council will define an incentive formula.

-Ideas for new incentives for energy efficency.
+Ideas for new incentives for energy efficiency.
 This is intended to be an illustrative list, not a complete or exclusive list.
 The amount of the bonus is basis points of ROE (amount and other details to follow if sufficient interest).

 x bps for each 100,000 square feet of existing commercial offices that are certified as Energy Star.